If you’ve followed the blog for a while, you know I have a thing for margaritas.

 - Run a lime wedge around desired number of serving glasses and dip in salt or organic cane sugar (I like salt for a flavor contrast).
 Add a large ice cube (or several small ice cubes) to the glass, and set aside.
 Set in the freezer for an extra chilly margarita!

-- Next, to make one margarita, add 75 ml strawberry rhubarb syrup to a cocktail shaker, along with lime juice, tequila, agave nectar, and a handful of ice.
+- Next, to make one margarita, add 75 ml strawberry rhubarb syrup (amount as original recipe is written // adjust if altering batch size) to a cocktail shaker, along with lime juice, tequila, agave nectar, and a handful of ice.

 - Shake vigorously to combine.
 Pour out a small amount to sample, then adjust flavors as needed, adding more agave nectar for sweetness, lime juice for acidity, or strawberry rhubarb syrup for fruitiness.